Billy Stark

-William Stark (born 1 December 1956) is a Scottish former football player and current coach.
-He made 500 league appearances in total, including successful spells at Aberdeen and Celtic.
+William Stark (born 1 December 1956) is a Scottish former football player and coach.
+He made 500 league appearances in total, including successful spells at St Mirren, Aberdeen and Celtic.
 He then turned to management, which has seen him take caretaker charge of both Celtic and Scotland - staying unbeaten at manager of both teams in his short spells - with longer roles at smaller club sides in Scotland.

 Playing career

 Born in Glasgow, Stark made his professional debut in 1975 in nearby Paisley for St Mirren.
 Two years later he won his first honour, a First Division winners medal.
 After 255 games for St Mirren, scoring 60 goals, he was signed by Aberdeen for £80,000.
 During a period of success for the side, he helped Aberdeen to win a European Super Cup in 1983, a Premier Division and Scottish Cup double in 1984, another league title the following year and a League Cup and Scottish Cup double in 1986.

 Stark was signed by Celtic in 1987, for a £100,000 transfer fee.
 In three seasons with the club he won two further Scottish Cups and a League Championship, before leaving for Kilmarnock for two seasons.
 In 1992, he transferred to Hamilton Academical as a player/coach, but returned to Kilmarnock the following year under manager and former Celtic colleague Tommy Burns.
 Stark retired from playing in 1994, having scored over 100 league goals.